 Brushing Dentures with a soft bristled brush is an important part of their care, but the abrasive ingredients in toothpaste can cause microabrasions that will make it harder to keep your dentures clean down the road.
 Avoid using toothpaste when cleaning your dentures, and ask your dentist about what you can use to clean them gently.

 It may be tempting to Bleach your Dentures to ensure a thorough clean.
 Bleach can discolor the pink portion of the dentures, making them white.
 It is best to avoid using bleach in cleaning your dentures.
 Other household cleaners can also damage your dentures with abrasive or damaging chemicals.
 Mild dish soap and hand soap are gentle cleansers that can clean well when you are caring for your dentures.
 Rinsing your dentures out with water after every meal can also help in keeping your mouth clean and fresh.

 5. Don’t Clean Your Mouth

 Cleaning only the dentures and neglecting to brush your cheeks, gums, tongue and mouth can allow for harmful plaque build up that can damage your dentures.
 Using a soft bristled brush can help keep your mouth clean while wearing dentures, and maintain your oral health as well.

 Lastly, even if you have a full or partial set of dentures, seeing your dentist every 6 months for a cleaning is still important to your oral health and caring for your dentures.
-Be sure to call and make an appointment at our Fort Worth, Weatherford, Granbury or Azle Dental Office to have your dentures and mouth cleaned.
+Be sure to call and make an appointment at our Fort Worth, Weatherford, Granbury, Azle or Aledo dental offices to have your dentures and mouth cleaned.
 We would be glad to be a part of maintaining good oral health, and caring for your dentures.